INTEGRATING HYPNOSIS, MINDFULNESS & CBT

 - The 7 day intensive training blocks allow you to complete your training in a focused and efficient way.

 - Our certificate and diploma courses are recognised by some of the UK’s leading therapy organisations.

 - Our trainers are highly-experienced, fully-qualified therapists who still maintain busy private practices.

 - Lessons focus on practical skills training under the close supervision of our trainers.

 - You will learn how to think like a therapist – assessing client issues, designing and delivering treatment plans.

-- Trainers draw upon modern psychotherapy theory and practice (CBT, Hypnosis, ACT) and also philosophy and practices from Western (Stoic) Applied Philosophy and Indian (Buddhist and Yogic) Applied Philosophy.
+- Trainers draw upon modern psychotherapy theory and practice (CBT, Hypnosis, ACT) and also philosophy and practices from Western (Stoic) Applied Philosophy, Buddhist psychology and Yoga Philosophy..

 - Interest-free payment plans and Early Bird discounts are available for our courses.

 - We provide excellent post course support and online resources – see our Student Support section